Publication Links

 Three versions of the Contribution are referenced in these guidelines:

-Authors can use the Final Published PDF (or Original Submission or Accepted Manuscript, if preferred) in the following ways:
+When depositing Final Published PDF (or Original Submission or Accepted Manuscript, if preferred) in repositories, authors should provide appropriate citation to the original publication.

 The following key principles govern The Science and Information Organization’s approach to Sanctions policies and procedures: